-Philip Pearson, a veteran of Southeastern Conference basketball as a player and coach, joined the Georgia staff as an assistant coach in April of 2009.
+Philip Pearson, a veteran of Southeastern Conference basketball as a player and coach, was promoted to Associate Head Coach of the Bulldogs in May of 2015 after six seasons as an assistant on Coach Mark Fox's staff.

 Pearson got his start in the coaching business as a graduate assistant to Wimp Sanderson at Arkansas-Little Rock in 1994.
-The next year he joined Mark Gottfried at Murray State, first as an administrative assistant, then as director of basketball operations and by 1997 as a full-time assistant coach.
-After the Racers played in their second straight NCAA Tournament in 1998, Pearson followed Gottfried to their alma mater, where they coached together for 11 seasons.
+Among his first pupils at UALR was current New York Knicks head coach Derek Fisher.
+The next year he joined the staff at Murray State, first as an administrative assistant, then as director of basketball operations and by 1997 as a full-time assistant coach.
+After the Racers played in their second straight NCAA Tournament in 1998, Pearson moved to his alma mater, where he remained until 2009.
 During that time, Alabama won over 200 games, won the 2002 SEC Championship, played in five NCAA Tournaments, reached the NCAA Quarterfinals in 2004, and earned the program's first-ever No. 1 ranking in 2002.

 Full Name: Philip J. Pearson